Visit Mljet Island and the National park

 Roman Palace by np-mljet.hr

-Roman Palace in the city Polace by
+Roman Palace in the city Polace by www.np-mljet.hr

-4. How to get to the Island Mljet
+How to Get to Mljet Island

 If you are traveling without a car, you can get to Mljet from Dubrovnik: